orenber/Optica/README.md

 # Optica
-Optica - simulation of opic lens and Ray tracing Optica
+Optica - simulation of optic lens and Ray tracing

 This software performs simulation of the optical system Through which you can: